Open Season: Call of Nature

-Open Season: Call of Nature is an animated children's comedy television series based on the Open Season film franchise.
-The series is set in a world of anthropomorphic animals, and follows Boog the grizzly bear and Elliot the deer, two animals who are best friends.
-They embark on an adventure to create a new place for animals to live and embrace their inner wild.
+Open Season: Call of Nature is an animated children's comedy television series, based on the Open Season CGI film franchise.
+The series follows Boog the grizzly bear and Elliot the deer as they create a new place for animals to live and embrace their inner wild.
 It was produced by 9 Story Media Group and Brown Bag Films in Toronto with Sony Pictures Animation.
 The series premiered on Family Channel on November 3, 2023.

 It has also been broadcast on Discovery Kids in Latin America, ABC Entertains in Australia, Disney Channel in Germany and Nickelodeon in the United Kingdom.
 26 episodes of the series were produced.

+This is also the final series to involve Mark Thornton before his death in 2025.

 Premise

-When Boog and Elliot discover an abandoned Summer Camp in the middle of nowhere, they embark on a brave new adventure of creating a safe and special place to live that welcomes animals of every kind.
+When Boog and Elliot discover an abandoned Summer Camp in the middle of nowhere, they go on a new adventure of creating a place to live that welcomes many animals.
 Under the leadership of Boog and Elliot, the Campers must all work together to help create their own slice of paradise in the middle of the wilderness and rediscover their inner wild.